-Sometimes the boss will aim the

-strategy at the grievor.
-You may

-There are

-several ways

-to counter

-efforts to wreck

-procedurehave been in meetings where

-the supervisor turns to your

-member and says something

-like this: "Did you really think

-you could get away with that?"
+Sometimes the boss will aim the strategy at the grievant.
+You may have been in meetings where the supervisor turns to your member and says something like this: "Did you really think you could get away with that?"

-Or "Aren't you old enough to

-know better?"
-Lines like this

-are designed to get the worker

-angry enough to say something

-he or she shouldn't.
+Or "Aren't you old enough to know better?"
+Lines like this are designed to get the worker angry enough to say something he or she shouldn't.
 The member might disclose something on record that does not even belong in the meeting, or lose his cool and become insubordinate.